 Western diet may lead to metastasis

-However, when the scientists increased the amount of fat in the diet of mice that mimics the western diet, rodent tumors become metastatic.
+However, when the scientists increased the amount of fat in the diet of mice that mimics the western diet, the tumors become metastatic rodents.

 These data suggest that a diet high in fat is a non-genetic factor in the development of metastatic prostate cancer.
 The findings open the way for new treatments - for patients with metastatic tumors can help, if you deprive tumors of fat.
 This can be done by using drugs that block the fat, as well as through dietary interventions.